jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

-The method declarations don't have any actual "bodies" (code in curly brackets that does things), because as with all interfaces, they just say which methods should be contained in any class which implements them.
+The method declarations don't have any actual "bodies" (code in curly brackets that does things), because (as with all interfaces) they just say which methods should be contained in any class which implements them.

 Now we can write the Entity class: